Director, Criminal Justice Reform Program

 Country: United States

-Established 20 years ago by Alan V. and Amy Lowenstein, the Institute’s dynamic and independent advocacy is aimed at toppling load-bearing walls of structural racial inequality to create just, vibrant, and healthy urban communities of color.
+Established 21 years ago by Alan V. and Amy Lowenstein, the Institute undertakes dynamic and independent advocacy aimed at toppling load-bearing walls of structural racial inequality to create just, vibrant, and healthy urban communities of color.

-The Institute employs a broad range of advocacy tools to advance our ambitious racial and social justice agenda, including research, analysis and writing, public education, grassroots organizing, communications, the development of pilot programs, and legislative strategies.
+The Institute employs a broad range of advocacy tools to advance our ambitious racial and social justice agenda, including research, analysis and writing, public education, grassroots organizing, communications, the development of pilot programs, legislative strategies and litigation.

 Using a holistic approach to address the unique and critical issues facing New Jersey's urban communities of color, the Institute advocates for systemic reform that is at once transformative, achievable in the state, and replicable in communities across the nation.

-This is an exciting opportunity, at a critical time in our history, to advance racial and social justice on behalf of New Jersey’s urban communities through the Institute’s Criminal Justice Reform Program.
+This is an exciting opportunity, at a critical time in our history, to advance racial and social justice on behalf of New Jersey's urban communities through the Institute's Criminal Justice Reform Program.
 In this program, the Institute works to end criminal justice policies that result in the criminalization of communities of color, racial injustice, and mass incarceration.
-The Institute’s Criminal Justice Reform Initiative is centered around three issues: (1) reimagining policing in New Jersey, (2) transforming New Jersey’s broken youth justice system through the 150 Years is Enough youth justice campaign, and (3) ensuring successful reentry for those returning to the community after a term of incarceration.
+The Institute's Criminal Justice Reform Initiative is centered around two issues: (1) reimagining policing and public safety in New Jersey and (2) transforming New Jersey's broken youth justice system through the 150 Years is Enough youth justice campaign.

-The Director of the Criminal Justice Program, working with the CEO and reporting directly to the Law and Policy Director, is responsible for leading a program staff based in Newark that includes a full-time legal fellow, the 150 Years is Enough Campaign manager, a program associate, and legal interns.
+The Director of the Criminal Justice Program, working with the CEO and reporting directly to the Law & Policy Director, is responsible for coordinating a program staff based in Newark (though presently working remotely) that includes an associate counsel, the 150 Years is Enough Campaign manager, and legal interns.

 The responsibilities of the Director of the Criminal Justice Reform Program include but are not limited to the following:

-- Build strategic alliances with organizations and individuals to advance the Institute’s mission, engage on shared priorities, and exchange knowledge and information in support of the Institute’s programs and initiatives.
+- Build strategic alliances with organizations and individual to advance the Institute's mission, engage on shared priorities, and exchange knowledge and information in support of the Institute's programs and initiatives.

 - Coordinate with the Chief Operating Officer and staff team to develop and stay abreast of criminal justice operations, planning, budget, spending, and funder compliance.